European Central Bank: Just wait until December

-FRANKFURT - The European Central Bank held off from strengthening its current economic stimulus but signalled that more could be coming at its December meeting given that risks are growing as surging coronavirus infections threaten Europe’s economy.
+FRANKFURT - The European Central Bank held off from strengthening its current economic stimulus but its President Christine Lagarde said there was “little doubt” that more action would be coming at its December meeting as surging coronavirus infections and new restrictions on activity threaten Europe’s economy.

-The decision comes amid growing concern that a renewed surge in COVID-19 cases in Europe could stall the recovery from a deep downturn early this year.

-That would lead to “a thorough reassessment of the economic outlook” at the Dec.
-10 meeting.
-It continued: “On the basis of this updated assessment, the Governing Council will recalibrate its instruments, as appropriate, to respond to the unfolding situation.”
+Lagarde said that “we are looking at everything” across the bank's set of policy tools such as interest rates, bond purchases and cheap loans to banks.

-The bank made no change to its 1.35 trillion ($1.58 trillion) pandemic emergency bond purchase program, which pumps newly created money into the economy to keep credit flowing to businesses and promote economic activity.
+As expected the bank made no change to its 1.35 trillion ($1.58 trillion) pandemic emergency bond purchase program, which pumps newly created money into the economy to keep credit flowing to businesses and promote economic activity.
 Those regular purchases are set to run through the middle of next year.
-Analysts believe that is one reason the bank is standing pat, since there is plenty of stimulus still in the pipeline.
+Analysts believe that is one reason the bank could take no action Thursday, since there already more stimulus still in the pipeline.

 The ECB’s key goal is to raise inflation toward its target of below but close to 2%, the level considered best for the economy.
 Inflation was minus 0.3% in September, partly a result of temporary measures such as a value-added tax cut in Germany but also a sign of weaker than optimal demand.